-The first is a writer called Osamu Dazai, who was born into a rich family, became a famous writer, and ended up committing suicide.
-The second is Saigo Takamori, who was a military and political luminary in Meiji times, but made a few enemies along the way, and ended up dying in heroic and / or tragic (depending on how you look at it) samurai-style circumstances.
+The first is Osamu Dazai, who was born into a rich family, became a famous writer and ended up committing suicide.
+The second is Saigo Takamori, who was a military and political luminary in Meiji times, but made a few enemies along the way and ended up dying in heroic and / or tragic (depending on how you look at it) samurai-style circumstances.
 And the third are the Heike, not so much a figure as a group of figures: a military clan who wielded power the best part of a thousand years ago, and who having been defeated were hounded from their homes, never to be seen again.

 Dazai is a particularly interesting figure in relation to Booth, as both were prodigious drinkers.
-Booth is very much aware of this, and refers to a review of The Roads To Sata in which his journey was described as ‘a 2000-mile pub crawl’, and indeed, he appears to spend almost the entire time drunk, to the extent that you wonder a) how he managed to remember what happened while he was on his travels and b) how he managed to stay sober for long enough to write an entire book about them.
-The summer of his north-to-south walk appears to have been particularly hot, even in Hokkaido and by Japanese standards, so one has to assume that quite apart from being sunburned, bug-bitten and with blisters on his blisters, he must have been completely dehydrated from dawn until dusk, and for the entire six months the walk took him to complete.
-For Booth, drinking is as matter-a-fact a part of everyday life as breathing and eating, and in Looking For The Lost it is referred to entirely casually: a few bottles of beer for lunch here, several flasks of sake for dinner there.
-God knows, if he had managed to survive the cancer, liver failure would surely have picked him off before too long.
+Booth is very much aware of this, and refers to a review of The Roads To Sata in which his journey was described as ‘a 2000-mile pub crawl’.
+Indeed, he appears to spend almost the entire time drunk, to the extent that you wonder a) how he managed to remember what happened while he was on his travels and b) how he managed to stay sober for long enough to write an entire book about them.
+The summer of his north-to-south walk appears to have been particularly hot – even in Hokkaido and by Japanese standards – so one has to assume that quite apart from being sunburned, bug-bitten and with blisters on his blisters, he must have been completely dehydrated from dawn until dusk, and for the entire six months the walk took him to complete.
+For Booth, drinking is as matter-a-fact a part of everyday life as breathing and eating, and in Looking For The Lost is referred to entirely casually: a few bottles of beer for lunch here, several flasks of saké for dinner there.
+Goodness knows, if he had managed to survive the cancer, liver failure would surely have picked him off before too long.

-But anyway, while Dazai’s pub crawl took him round the northern tip of Honshu, through a bleak and remote region called Tsugaru that Booth makes no attempt at all to glamourise, Takamori’s journey was around Kyushu, which I happen to know from personal experience is a very beautiful part of Japan.
-Perhaps the most interesting point raised by Booth’s account here is that while Kyushu is by no means bleak, due to the inexorable shift in the Japanese population from the countryside to the cities, it too is becoming remote – on one day of walking in particular, he sees an average of approximately one other human being per hour, most of whom are old enough to be retired.
-This was something I came across when I went to Hokkaido, where the population demographic was getting older and older, and whatever children there were disappeared to live in Sapporo or Tokyo as soon as they had the chance.
+But anyway, while Dazai’s pub crawl took him round the northern tip of Honshu, through a bleak and remote region called Tsugaru that Booth makes no attempt at all to glamourise, Takamori’s journey was around Kyushu, which is a particularly attractive part of Japan.
+Perhaps the most interesting point raised by Booth’s account is that while Kyushu is by no means bleak, due to the inexorable shift in the Japanese population from the rural to the urban, it too is becoming remote – on one day of walking in particular, he sees an average of approximately one other human being per hour, most of whom are old enough to be retired.
+This was something I came across when I travelled around Hokkaido, where the population demographic is getting older and older, and whatever children there are disappear to live in Sapporo or Tokyo as soon as they get the chance.